 Emergency Notification status updates will be made when new information or instructions are available.
+These updates will be distributed through the Alertus app and/or the ICOM email system.

-An "All Clear" Notification indicates the emergency situation has been contained.
+An "All Clear" Notification indicates the emergency has been contained.
 All Clear Notifications must be approved by the Director of Campus Security, the on-duty Campus Security Officer, or the Senior Director of Facilities.